Jolak5/kanban-copy/todo-list/tests_1.md

 - This is a pair-programming project.
 Please decide whose project will you use for testing.
 - Create a test file (`[..].test.js`) for a file containing your **add item** and **delete item**  functions you want to test.
 - Take a look at each of these functions.
 Are they *pure functions*?
 If the answer is "yes" - writing tests for them should be straightforward.
 Some of those functions however will update *localStorage* and manipulate *DOM*.
 For those, you will need to use mocks.
-  - mock a storage object to *imitate* localStorage operations
+  - mock a storage object to "imitate" localStorage operations
   - mock HTML to test if add/delete functions add or remove exactly one `<li>` element from the list in the DOM
 - Make sure you group your tests using the `description()` method.
 - Add a `--coverage` flag to your test script in *package.json*.
 That way you will see the percentage coverage of your application code every time you run a test: